friedrich-de/AnimecardsWebsite/docs/index.md

 Changelog: 26-01-2022

+- The site is now available on GitHub: <https://github.com/friedrich-de/AnimecardsWebsite>.
 - Updated information for Anki 2.1.49
 - Added various information for Linux (including a section on setting up VNs)
 - Updated contact information